Gromov-Witten and Welschinger invariants of del Pezzo varieties: Pencils of surfaces in the linear system |-(1/2)K X|

-Let $\mathcal{Q}$ be a pencil of surfaces in the linear system $|-\frac{1}{2}K_X|$.
-Let $E$ be its base locus.
-Let $\Sigma$ be a general element of the pencil $\mathcal{Q}$.
-Firstly, we prove that the base locus $E$ is an elliptic curve (Proposition \ref{Prop-E.is.elliptic}) and $\Sigma$ is a non-singular del Pezzo surface of the same degree as $\deg(X)$ (Proposition \ref{Prop-delPezzo.surfaces}).
-Then, we explain how monodromy action relates to the enumerative problems.
-In the next subsection, we give the main ingredient to solve the \textit{$1$-dimensional problem} of Theorem \ref{Theorem1-GW} (Proposition \ref{Prop-degree.case.complex}).
-In the last subsection, by analysing the properties of real pencils of surfaces, we give the main ingredient to solve the \textit{$1$-dimensional real problem} of Theorem \ref{Theorem2-W} (Proposition \ref{prop-corresponding.surface.picE}, Corollary \ref{coro-degree.case.real}).
+Let $\mathcal{Q}$ denote a pencil of surfaces in the linear system $|-\frac{1}{2}K_X|$.
+Let $E$ be its base locus, and let $\Sigma$ be a general member of the pencil $\mathcal{Q}$.
+We first establish that the base locus $E$ is an elliptic curve (Proposition~\ref{Prop-E.is.elliptic}) and that $\Sigma$ is a non-singular del Pezzo surface of the same degree as $X$ (see Proposition~\ref{Prop-delPezzo.surfaces}).
+We then explain how the monodromy action is related to enumerative problems.
+In the following subsection, we provide the main ingredient for resolving the \textit{$1$-dimensional problem} of Theorem~\ref{Theorem1-GW} (see Proposition~\ref{Prop-degree.case.complex}).
+In the final subsection, by analyzing the properties of real pencils of surfaces, we present the main ingredient for solving the \textit{$1$-dimensional real problem} of Theorem~\ref{Theorem2-W} (see Proposition~\ref{prop-corresponding.surface.picE}, Corollary~\ref{coro-degree.case.real}).

-\subsection{Properties of pencils of surfaces in the linear system $|-\frac{1}{2}K_X|$}
+\subsection{Properties of pencils of surfaces in the linear system $\boldsymbol{|-\frac{1}{2}K_X|}$}

 \begin{proposition} If the pencil $\mathcal{Q}$ is generic enough, then its base locus is a non-singular elliptic curve.
 Moreover, this curve realizes the homology class $\frac{1}{4}K^2_X$ in $H_2(X;\mathbb{Z})$. \end{proposition}